 In the early 1970s a miner called Stefan Chmura and his wife Jadzia come to live in the biggest block of flats at a prefabricated housing estate in Wałbrzych.
 The novel is a detailed account of the lives and fortunes of Stefan, Jadzia, their daughter Dominika and their mothers Halina and Zofia.
 Bator’s novel is a panorama of the social history of communist Poland.
 It is also a family saga, focusing on the individual, small-scale dramas of ordinary people.
 Another focus of the novel is women, their desires, longings and fears.

 Why translate it?
 According to Dariusz Nowacki:

-Weronika Murek creates the world based on unbridled imagination and unrestrained literary freedom.
-She writes about hellish characters, captured on the thin line between dream and awakening, between life and death: Virgin Mary is knitting socks for Jesus in front of a flickering TV; passed away girl is getting ready for her own funeral.
+Weronika Murek creates a world based on unbridled imagination and unrestrained literary freedom.
+She writes about hellish characters, capturing them on the thin line between dream and awakening, between life and death.
+The Virgin Mary is knitting socks for Jesus in front of a flickering TV; a girl who has passed away is getting ready for her own funeral.
 Murek mixes various literary styles and deceives readers’ senses.
-Short, dense, almost aphoristic sentences, not a word is excessive.
-Those are stories about every day life but presented in the aura of unusual.
+She writes in short, dense, almost aphoristic sentences; not a word is excessive.
+Those are stories about everyday life but presented in the aura of the unusual.